ColinKerr/wherefore_art_thou_data/WhatIsBIS.md

-# What is an iModel?

-An iModel is a Sqlite file with a fixed table structure designed for performance and scalability and an extensible metadata layer on top providing friendly queries.

-The extensible metadata layer is called [BIS (Base Infrastructure Schema)](https://www.itwinjs.org/bis/) and you query it using [ECSQL](https://www.itwinjs.org/learning/ecsql/)

-## What is BIS?
+# What is BIS?

-BIS is a set of object oriented relational schemas built on a few core concepts.
+BIS is a set of object oriented relational schemas that define the data model for an iModel.

 ## Core Schema Concepts